chriswoodbury/MauiCode/README.md

 # .NET Maui UI (C# or XAML)

-This is a very simple project to illustrate the creation of the UI in C#, as opposed to creating the UI using the XAML markup language.
-No elements exist inside the ContentPage in MainPage.xaml.
+This is a very simple project to illustrate the creation of a UI, using either C# or XAML.
+The UI created in C# is an *EXACT* match to the UI that is created using XAML.
+See the screenshots below, and view the code for scenario.

 Check out MainPage.xaml.cs to see how it's done.
 [MainPage.xaml.cs source code](https://github.com/chriswoodbury/MauiCode/blob/master/MauiCode/MainPage.xaml.cs)